******* The Crucial Question (Metrology 2)

 From the excavation report of Quanterness chamber I learned they found many bones of Orkney voles there, which made me conclude immediately they ate them. (hear my Youtube video Quanterness, 2008) This was confirmed two years later at the Ness of Brodgar, where excavators found vole bones together with edible sea fruit shells in refuse.
 They did eat Orkney voles.
 No archaeologist ever thought of that.

-[It could even be that the enigma of the Orkney vole, a mouse unique in the British Isles but coming from the continent, is caused by the fact that the vole as delicatessen was eaten to extinction in the rest of Britain, just because it is so easy to catch.
+[It could even be that the enigma of the Orkney vole, a mouse unique in the British Isles, but originally coming from the continent, is caused by the fact that the vole as delicatessen was eaten to extinction in the rest of Britain and the continent, just because it is so easy to catch.
 A child can catch the voles, because they make very visible runs and have the habit of running at specific hours.
 ‘Go catch some voles’, says the Neolithic mother to her child.]

 Intermittent use